Application Quick Tips

 Coverage Start Dates

 If you want your coverage to begin next month, you must enroll by the 15th of the month.
 If you enroll after that, your coverage won’t start until the following month.

 Example: Sally wants her coverage to begin Jan.
 1, so she needs to enroll by Dec.
 15. If Sally enrolls after Dec.
 15, her coverage won’t start until Feb.
 1.

 Example: Sally wants her coverage to end Oct.
-31, so she needs to cancel by Oct.
-23. If Sally cancels after Oct.
-23, her coverage won’t end until Nov.
-30.
+31, so she can cancel Oct.
+1 or by Oct.
+31.